COVID-19 and the Courts: Is Court Closed?

 So which matters meet these definitions?

-The Court of Queen’s Bench has defined the family matters it will hear as follows:
+The Court of King’s Bench has defined the family matters it will hear as follows:

 Emergency matters, in which serious consequences to persons or harm to property may arise if the hearing does not proceed, or if there is a risk of loss of jurisdiction or expiration of an existing protection or restraining order, including, but not limited to: